flavji/sema/README.md

 ## Overview

 Common Criteria reports are complex, collaborative, and require strict formatting.
-SecureReport is built to simplify that process.
+SEMA is built to simplify that process.
 This platform provides a web-based editor that supports multi-user collaboration on structured documents, sectioned by the Common Criteria framework.

 Documents are broken down into isolated sections and subsections, stored and managed independently.
 This structure allows granular access control, real-time updates, and better synchronization across large teams working on different parts of a security report.